-He has earned Green Dots by posting informational flyers on resident hall bulletin boards and setting up Green Dot training for the 20 new members who joined Alpha Tau Omega this fall.
-"Training is a tradition that is here to stay for future new member classes," he says.
+He has earned Green Dots by spreading awareness in every way he can think of, from flyers on resident hall bulletin boards to helping to set up Green Dot training for the 20 new members who joined Alpha Tau Omega this fall.
+"This is a new tradition that is here to stay for future new member classes," he says.